-Our tour departs South Africa on 25 April 2022 and flies to Windhoek on Air Namibia.
-Two nights will be spent at the Na’an ku se Lodge where we will be introduced to the charms of Namibia through a host of exciting activities.
+Our tour departs South Africa on 13 April 2023 and flies to Windhoek on SA Airlink.
+Two nights will be spent at the lodge at Na’an ku se Wildlife Sanctuary where we will be introduced to the charms of Namibia through a host of exciting activities.

-From Windhoek, the tour will transfer overland to Sesriem, our base for exploring Sossusvlei and the captivating Namib-Naukluft National Park for the next two days.
+From Windhoek, the tour will transfer overland to Sesriem, our base for exploring Sossusvlei and the captivating Namib-Naukluft National Park and dunes for the next two days.

 Our next stop on the itinerary is the charming coastal town of Swakopmund.
 The quirky mix of German and Namibian influences, colonial-era buildings and the cool sea breeze make it very popular.
 While in Swakopmund for 3 days we’ll visit Walvis Bay lagoon, home to thousands of water birds and have a guided tour through the living desert.

-En route from Swakopmund to Twyfelfontein, in Damaraland, we’ll make a stop at the White Lady painting in the Brandberg.
+From Swakopmund, the tour continues to Twyfelfontein, in Damaraland.
+On an easy walk with a local guide, we’ll learn about the White Lady painting in the Brandburg.
 In 2007, UNESCO approved Twyfelfontein as Namibia’s first World Heritage Site as one of the largest concentrations of rock petroglyphs in Africa.
 These rock engravings date back between 2 000 to 10 000 years ago and provide wonderful insights into the history of the area and the people that lived there.
 While in the area we’ll also visit the Organ Pipes rock formations and Petrified Forest, which dates back millions of years and offers a haunting landscape of gigantic fossilized trees.